-- it is more complex, since one call is replaced with many
+- it's more complex, since one call is replaced with many

 - there is no simple way to ensure that all necessary setXXX methods are called

 - there is no simple way to implement a class invariant